Description

 Instructions

-2. Add the beans, dates, nut butter, cocoa powder, milk (or water), vanilla, and salt to a food processor and blend until smooth
+- Add the chickpeas, dates, nut butter, cocoa powder, milk (or water), vanilla, and salt to a food processor and blend until smooth

-5. Add in baking soda and blend briefly, until just combined.
-Stir in the chocolate chips with a silicone spatula.
+- Add in baking soda and blend briefly, until just combined.
+Stir in the chocolate chips with a silicone spatula (or reserve them to top with the chocolate chips).
 The batter should be very loose for a cookie dough.
 You can refrigerate for about 30 minutes to harden it if you desire

-6. Using a cookie scoop (mine is 1.5 tbsp), scoop the cookie dough onto to the pan.
+- Using a cookie scoop (mine is 1.5 tbsp), scoop the cookie dough onto to the pan.
 These cookies won't flatten or spread as they bake, and will only puff up slightly.
-Flatten to as wide as you'd like the finished cookies to be
+Flatten to as wide as you'd like the finished cookies to be.
+Instead of folding the chocolate chips into the batter, you can press them into the top of the cookies here

 Nutrition Facts